T-Almeida/ML-under-the-hood/README.md

 # ML-under-the-hood

-This repository have implementation of various machine learning algorithms
+This repository have implementation of various machine learning algorithms, in folder 4 is an implementaion of the library to manipulate fully connected neural networks

 Many code and concepts follow [Stanford Machine Learning Class](https://www.coursera.org/learn/machine-learning), so if you are taking the class follow stanfor honor code.
 But as you can see some examples are different and represent different problems